alphagov/search-api/README.md

 ## Get started

-Run the application with `./startup.sh` this uses unicorn so your application changes will not be loaded unless you restart.
-This is because unicorn is more reliable than shotgun.
+Run the application with `./startup.sh` this uses shotgun/thin.

 Generate your index with: